 - Housing and meals (also known as room and board)

 - Books and school supplies

 Keep in mind that the cheapest universities in the US will come in under these numbers!

 Many colleges report a combined tuition and fees figure.
 Colleges often charge mandatory fees for services such as the library, transportation, athletic facilities, and student activities.

 According to the College Board, the average cost of tuition and fees for the 2020-21 academic year was as follows:

 - Private Nonprofit Colleges: $37,650

 Housing and Meals

-However, the cost of "room and board" varies depending on the campus housing and food plan you choose.
+However, the cost of "room and board" will vary depending on the campus housing and meal plan you choose.
 Colleges also provide room and board estimates for living off campus based on typical student costs.